crathje/VotronicSRDuoDig/README.md

 To verify the voltage I attached a digital storage oscilloscope and found a pretty solid 5V level output (1 y-unit = 1V):

 ![Votronic DSO capture Picture](extras/Votronic_SR_300_Duo_Digital_protocol_oscilloscope.jpg?raw=true "Votronic DSO capture Picture")

+# Get data from Votronic MPP / MPPT solar chargers

+After selling the above mentioned SR 300 Duo Digital along with the RV, I bought a Votronic MPP 430 Duo Digital for my new RV.
+The protocol is similar but contains e.g. the battery voltage as well which can come in quire handy.

 # Sample